 Seat reservations

-A seat reservation on Eurostar is automatically included with every Eurostar ticket.
-It's the same with Thalys.
+A seat reservation on Eurostar and Eurostar (formerly Thalys) is automatically included with every ticket.
 However, seat reservations on ICE trains are optional, if you want a reserved seat it can be added during the booking process for fee of around €4.50 each way.
 A reserved seat is a good idea, especially at busy periods, so I'd add one when prompted.

 -